How To Study Abroad?

 Take a global independent study

-Do you have a major project or academic paper in which you need to research study abroad programs that seem too generic to apply?
+Do you have a major project or academic paper in which you need to research studying abroad programs that seem too generic to apply?
 This project may be extremely valuable to your future academic and professional career.
-Perhaps independent study abroad in a global environment is right for you.
+Perhaps independent abroad study in a global environment is right for you.

 Under the guidance of a faculty sponsor, independent studies are generally in-depth courses that students develop and complete.
 Study abroad programs of this type are similar to those through your school (you will be required to contact a professor, an academic counselor, and the study abroad office), but they differ from them in terms of their size, requirements, and niche focus.